mjohns91/invoice_parser/README.md

 # Invoice Parser

-Invoice Parser is a Python-based pdf mining tool specifically structured to extract pieces of data within pdf files and use those to accomplish various needs.
+Invoice Parser is a Python-based pdf mining tool specifically structured to extract pieces of data within pdf files to accomplish various needs.
 It utilizes tkinter GUI widgets to make the program easy to work with for users not familiar with a console.
 This tool was made specifically to automate a laborious process in my capacity at work.